 When plants are attacked by pests or disease they switch on defence mechanisms.
 Some of these include changing the chemical composition of their tissue to fight off the attack.
 Many of the compounds they produce or increase in quantity are molecules which are nutritionally good for us.
 Things like antioxidants.
 Plants which are sprayed with systemic insecticides and fungicides have less need to switch on these defences with the resulting produce being less good for us.

-Another key advantage to growing your own is that you can enjoy super fresh produce with its flavour and nutritional content is at its peak.
-And being organically grown you never have to worry about when you last sprayed and if it safe to eat!
+Another key advantage to growing your own is that you can enjoy super fresh produce with its flavour and nutritional content at its peak.
+And being organically grown you never have to worry about when you last sprayed and if it is safe to eat!

 Our environment is made up of a wonderful mix of diverse and interesting insects.
 A few of these are bad guys which attack our plants but the vast bulk of them are good guys, like bees and ladybeetles.
-Unfortunately most regular insecticides will kill good insects as well as bad ones.
-Even many fungicides kill good insects.

 Our bodies are continually exposed to hundreds of different chemicals on a regular basis via pollution, the products we use, the food we eat and the buildings we live and work in.
 Safety testing is done in laboratories with regulatory bodies determining minimum “safe” levels of exposure.
 Virtually no testing is done in real life situations to see how the cocktail of chemicals from different products interact with each other in the environment or within our bodies.
 We are all literally human guinea pigs.